ZanzyTHEbar/firedragon-go/src/docs/engineering_design_document.md

 ### 2.1 System Context

 The application is a standalone CLI tool designed to operate as a background service within a Docker container.
 It interacts with external blockchain APIs (e.g., Etherscan, Solscan, SUI JSON-RPC), the Enable Banking API for bank data, and Firefly III's REST API.
-Configuration is read from a JSON file, and state is managed using an embedded SQLite database.
+Configuration is read from a TOML file, and state is managed using Pocketbase.
 Docker Compose orchestrates the application and its dependencies, enabling self-hosting on any Docker-compatible instance.

 ### 2.2 Functional Requirements